Haggling isn't just reserved for fly-swarmed

 Get sale prices when sales have finished

 If it was on sale, but that's ended, you know they're willing to accept that price.
-Plus if a kitchen company offered you 10% off as long as you bought before 20 October, changes are that price will be available after the offer too.
+And if a kitchen company offered you 10% off as long as you bought before a certain date, chances are you will be able to get a similar discount after that date too.

 Be friendly, but firm